nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc1-upgrade-guide.md

 Next, shut down your existing InfluxDB beta instance.
 You can manually kill the individual process using **Control+c** (or by finding the process ID with `ps aux | grep -i influxd` and using `sudo kill -9 <PID>`).
-If you’ve set `influxd` to run as a system process, follow the same steps you would use to disable any system process.
+If you've set `influxd` to run as a system process, follow the same steps you would use to disable any system process.

 ## 3. (Optional) Rename existing InfluxDB binaries

-To make this a little easier to work with, rename your existing `influxd` and `influx` binaries so that you make sure you know which version you are using.
+To easily identify your existing InfluxDB binaries, rename them `influx_old` and `influxd_old`.
-This is helpful if you’ve installed the binaries in your path.
+This is helpful if you've installed the binaries in your path.
 We use the names `influxd_old` for this guide, but you can use whatever you like.

 ## 4. Move existing data and start the latest InfluxDB